armbian/build/config/boards/README.md

 	- Values:
 		- yes: Enable video-related configuration
 		- no: Disable video-related configuration
-- **KERNEL_TARGET** ( comman-separated list of kernel releases or branches ): declares which kernels should be used for the build
+- **KERNEL_TARGET** ( comma-separated list of kernel releases or branches ): declares which kernels should be used for the build
 	- Values:
 		- legacy: Use legacy kernel
 		- current: Use current kernel